bonitasoft/bonita-doc/md/getting-started-tutorial.md

 #### Create the diagram

-The first stage is to create the new diagram, which you do using Bonita BPM Studio.
+The first stage is to create the new diagram, which you do using Bonita Studio.
 While you are working on a diagram, save your work from time to time, by clicking the **_Save_** icon in the coolbar (at the top of the screen) or typing `Ctrl+S`.
 Create the diagram as follows:

-1. Click **_New diagram_** on the Bonita BPM Studio Welcome page.
+1. Click **_New diagram_** on the Bonita Studio Welcome page.
 This creates an almost empty diagram for you to start updating:
   * The large rectangle with a name at the left is the **pool**.
   * Inside the pool there is a **lane**, which is also a rectangle.
 You can see the border of the lane at the left side, beside the pool name.
 The other borders of the lane coincide with the pool border so are not visible.